twk6809/ARISS_mod_script_gen/README.md

 	 Python Script Done
 	 ```

-   - Two new files will be generated.
-If they already existed, they will
+   - **NOTE** two new files will be generated.
+If they already existed, they
-     be overwritten.
+     will be overwritten.
 These are the final product files.
         * `ARISS_mod_script_<short_name>_V<ver#>.docx`
         * `ARISS_mod_script_outline_<short_name>_V<ver#>.txt`

-7. OPEN the new moderator script file and review it for completeness and
+7. **OPEN** the new moderator script file and review it for completeness and
    correctness.

-   - INSPECT the script.
+   - **INSPECT** the script.
 Does the script look right?
         * Is the version number correct?
         * Does the outline look correct?
         * Are the moderator notes correct for the type of conference call?